Kyndryl brand standards

-Our grid system is the framework and principles we use to organize our content in a structured and consistent layout.
-It is the foundation of our visual identity, key to ensuring that all branded assets feel cohesive, precise and intentional.
+The grid system defines the structure and principles used to organize content with consistency and clarity.
+It underpins our visual identity and ensures all branded assets feel cohesive, precise, and intentional.

 At Kyndryl, our grid system is based on multiples of four — a decision rooted in the construction of our logo.
-This means that you can use any grid that uses multiples of 4 (e.g., 8x8, 16x16) as your design foundation, depending on content specifications and available space.
-However, no matter what grid you choose, the number of rows and columns should always be the same (e.g., 4x4 is acceptable but 4x8 is not).
+This means that you can use any grid that uses multiples of 4 (e.g., 8×8, 16×16) as your design foundation, depending on content specifications and available space.
+However, no matter what grid you choose, the number of rows and columns should always be the same (e.g., 4×4 is acceptable but 4×8 is not).
 This structural principle is true whether there are margins and gutters in the grid or not.

 While complex layouts may require more columns and rows, simpler layouts may work just fine with fewer — there is no “right” grid for any medium or format.
-Below are a few examples to show how our grid system can adapt and flex based on various needs.
+To the right are a few examples to show how our grid system can adapt and flex based on various needs.

-When sizing our Kyndryl logo, it can be helpful to envision a 16x16 grid, even if your actual grid is divided into fewer columns.
-When working with a 16x16 grid, our logo should span the width of three columns.
+When sizing our Kyndryl logo, it can be helpful to envision a 16×16 grid, even if your actual grid is divided into fewer columns.
+When working with a 16×16 grid, our logo should span the width of three columns.

 When designing complex layouts, use gutters to help structure multiple columns of content while ensuring legibility.
 When designing simpler layouts involving just a headline and logo, gutters are not necessary.